xarxaxdev/gans_blanc/README.md

-# BiLSTM-CRF and RoBERTa Models for Legal Named Entity Recognition
+# BiLSTM-CRF and DistilRoBERTa Models for Legal Named Entity Recognition
 #### gans blank  ┐( ͡° ʖ̯ ͡°)┌ :swan:
 ## Project Description
 This repository contains the final project for the course 'Advanced Natural Language Processing' of the M.Sc.
 Cognitive Systems: Language, Learning and Reasoning at Universität Potsdam.
 This project deals with the [SemEval-2023 task 6: LegalEval , subtask B: Legal Entity Recognition (L-NER)](https://sites.google.com/view/legaleval/home#h.fbpoqsn0hjeh).
 You can find the paper presenting this task [here](https://aclanthology.org/2022.nllp-1.15/).
 This repository has been contributed by Guillem Gili i Bueno, Yi-Sheng Hsu and Delfina Jovanovich Trakál.

-In this project, we propose two models for L-NER: a bidirectional long-short term memory neural network with a conditional random field layer (BiLSTM-CRF) and a RoBERTa model.
+In this project, we propose two models for L-NER: a bidirectional long-short term memory neural network with a conditional random field layer (BiLSTM-CRF) and a pretrained DistilRoBERTa model.
 ## Requirements
 The packages required to run this project can be found in [requirements.txt](requirements.txt).
 ```bash